SModelS/smodels/docs/manual/source/Decomposition.rst

 .. math::
    A \rightarrow \nu + B

-as the last step of the decay chain, where :math:`A` is a neutral particle and/or decays promptly and :math:`B` is an insivible particle leading to a MET signature.
+as the last step of the decay chain, where :math:`\nu` is a SM neutrino, :math:`A` is a neutral particle and/or decays promptly and :math:`B` is an insivible particle leading to a MET signature.
 Since both the neutrino and
 :math:`B` are invisible, for all experimental purposes the effective MET object is :math:`B + \nu = A`.